Heads up! This post may contain compensated links which means I get a small tip for telling you about awesome stuff I love!🤘

 I felt like all my latent maternal instincts came out over those two weeks, and I spoiled those two animals like mad.

-It was a strangely comforting feeling to feel their little eyes watching me all the time (probably wondering who the fuck I was and what the fuck I was doing in their house.)
+It was a strangely comforting feeling to feel their little eyes watching me all the time (probably wondering who the hell I was and what the hell I was doing in their house.)